 Deloitte has found that reaching a population of 2 million would inject an extra $38b into our economy and create 59,000 extra jobs while recent studies – such as a series of reports released by Adelaide University’s Centre for Economic Studies – show that every migrant meeting an unmet need creates one extra job in our community.
 In other words, migrants are jobs makers, not takers.

-Our work in this area is driven by our members and our Population Growth Group is chaired by Grant Law of Grant Law Public Relations.
+Our work in this area is driven by our members via our Sustainability for our People working group.